antoinegourtay/antoinegourtay/README.md

 ### Hi there 👋

 - 📍 I'm based in Sarthe
-- 🌱 I’m currently learning a lot of things especially about machine learning and IA algorithms
+- 🌱 I’m currently learning a lot of things especially about machine learning and AI algorithms